engineeringwitharavind/hackerrank/README.md

 #### Please Note:
 - If you want to learn or brush up SQL Basics you can learn from Here --> [SQL-Exercises-With-Solutions](https://github.com/aravind-alpha/SQL-Exercises-With-Solutions) repository.
-- Most of the Solutions are written in MS-SQL and rarely two or three problems will be in MySQL or Oracle

 | **Sub-Topic** | **Challenge** | **Solution** | **Score** |